CaseLines User Terms and Conditions

 10.2.
 NSL shall provide the Services with reasonable skill and care.

 12.1.
 CaseLines is by nature a collaborative system designed to facilitate the processing of data necessary for the administration of justice, in compliance with relevant local and national judicial Practice Directions.
-CaseLines maintains appropriate technical and organizational measures to ensure of the data held within the Service and does not store data outside the European Economic Area.
-As a user you may have access to and may upload for use by others sensitive personal data.
+CaseLines maintains appropriate technical and organizational measures to ensure the integrity, confidentiality and availability of the data held within the Service and does not store data outside the European Union.
+As a user you may have access to and may upload for use by others personal data, including special category personal data.
 Some of this data may have been gathered and uploaded to the Service without the knowledge or consent of the data subject.
-Such data may be shared with other organisations, including solicitors and barristers, relevant experts whose opinion is sought in relation to the case, Her Majesty’s Courts and Tribunal Service and members of the judiciary, subject to these provisions but without your prior agreement.
-By using the Service you agree to abide by the following provisions:
+Such data may be shared with other organisations, including solicitors and counsel/attorneys, relevant experts whose opinion is sought in relation to the case, Her Majesty’s Courts and Tribunal Service or court staff in the jurisdiction of the case, and members of the judiciary, subject to these provisions but without your prior agreement.
+By using the Service you agree to abide by the provisions of clauses 12.2 to 12.6 below.

 12.2.
-Use for the purpose – that you will only use the information available to you for the purpose for which access was granted to you, and that you will not share such information with others within your Employing Organisation except insofar as it is necessary for the purpose and proportionate, ensuring that those with whom you share the information are aware of these provisions and in the requirements of the Data Protection Act generally.
+Use for the purpose – that you will only use the information available to you in accordance with the Data Protection Act 2018 (the “DPA”) and for the purpose for which access was granted to you, and that you will not share such information with others within your Employing Organisation except insofar as it is necessary for the purpose and proportionate, ensuring that those with whom you share the information are aware of these provisions and in the requirements of the prevailing data protection legislation in force within the UK/EU generally.

 12.3.
-DPA or FOIA Requests for Access – immediately notify the Purchasing Organisation if you receive a DPA or FOIA access request in respect of any case to which you have been given access, and refer the requestor to the Purchasing Organisation.
+DPA or FOIA Requests for Access – that you will immediately notify the Purchasing Organisation if you receive a request relating to subject rights under the DPA or the FOIA in respect of any case to which you have been given access, and refer the requestor to the Purchasing Organisation.

 12.6.
-Through your use of the Service your Employing Organisation is likely to be regarded as a Data Controller under the Data Protection Act 1998 (“DPA”), and thus liable for sanctions as a result of failure to comply with the provisions above.
+Data Controller – the principal Data Controller is the Purchasing Organisation which gave you access to a case on this Service.
+You acknowledge and accept that through your use of the Service your Employing Organisation may also be regarded as a Data Controller under the DPA, and thus liable for sanctions as a result of failure to comply with the provisions above.

 13.1.
 NSL makes no warranty or representation that the Services will meet your requirements, that it will be of satisfactory quality, that it will be fit for a particular purpose, that it will not infringe the rights of third parties, that it will be compatible with all systems, that it will be secure and that all information provided will be accurate.
 We make no guarantee of any specific results from the use of the Services.